 Once your Tourist Ticket expires, you can use your Multi Card regularly charging single and 10-trip tickets.
 Have a look at a complete guide to use your Madrid Multi Card correctly.

 As you can see on the map below,

 The first reason that should incline you to get your Madrid Travel City Pass is because you can start using it as soon as you get to Madrid.
 In other words, you won’t have to deal with the ticket machines, which is always nice especially after a long flight and when you have to deal with jet lag.

-On the contrary, if you are travelling with children, getting them a city pass is a no-brainer: their ticket cost 50% less than yours.
+On the contrary, if you are traveling with children younger than 11, getting them a city pass is a no-brainer: their ticket cost 50% less than yours.